StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 --------------------------

 ..
 NOTE::
- By adding your payment details, such as billing period, billing address, and payment method, you automatically upgrade to the paid plan.
-We won't charge your payment method until your 30-day trial ends.
+ Adding your payment details, such as billing period, billing address, and payment method will automatically upgrade your team to the paid plan.
+We won’t charge your payment method until your 30-day trial ends.

  To upgrade to the paid plan from your Skribble Business: